- Price: $1,395–$2,990

 Innerspring mattress

-Innerspring mattresses tend to be firmer and bouncier, which is great for mobility in bed.
+Innerspring mattresses tend to be firmer and bouncier.
+The extra bounciness can benefit older adults with mobility limitations, as these mattresses facilitate easy movement.
 But compared to memory foam or hybrid mattresses, innerspring mattresses don’t always relieve pressure or isolate motion well.

 Read more in our innerspring mattress review.